List of The New York Times controversies: Gaza war coverage

 In November 2023, contributor Mona Chalabi criticized the paper for paying less attention to Palestinian deaths than Israeli deaths, and alleged that it treats its Arab staff less well than its Jewish staff, speculating that some of the latter may have gone on free government-funded trips to Israel in their youth through Birthright Israel, which she said should raise questions about their ability to be objective about Israel.

 Writers and editors have left the newspaper due to its coverage of events in Gaza.
-Signatories of the Writers Against the War on Gaza letter, an open letter accusing Israel of attempting to "conduct genocide" in the course of the Gaza war, include award-winning journalist Jazmine Hughes, who resigned from her position at The New York Times shortly after signing the letter, as well as Jamie Lauren Keiles, who announced that he would no longer contribute to the Times after the letter was released.
+Signatories of the Writers Against the War on Gaza letter, an open letter criticising the Gaza genocide in the course of the Gaza war, include award-winning journalist Jazmine Hughes, who resigned from her position at The New York Times shortly after signing the letter, as well as Jamie Lauren Keiles, who announced that he would no longer contribute to the Times after the letter was released.
 The newspaper said that their actions were a "violation of The Times's policy on public protest".
 Writers Against the War on Gaza organized a parody paper as agitprop, The New York (War) Crimes, discussing alleged unbalanced coverage.
 Code Pink protested the paper's coverage in April 2025, citing the open letter.

-On 11 December 2023, a global strike was called in order to apply pressure for a ceasefire in the Gaza Strip, with activists encouraging participants to refrain from going to work, school, or making any purchases.
-Supporters of the strike blocked the entrance of The New York Times Building.
-Photographer Nan Goldin cancelled a project with the Times due to its "complicity with Israel."
+According to The Intercept, an April 2024 internal memo by Susan Wessling and Philip Pan reportedly prohibited journalists covering the war from using the words "genocide" and "ethnic cleansing" in their reporting.

-An April 2024 internal memo by Susan Wessling and Philip Pan reportedly prohibited journalists covering the war from using the words "genocide" and "ethnic cleansing" in their reporting.
+A study by Edieal Pinker of the Yale School of Management, which reviewed more than 1,500 news articles from October 7, 2023, to June 7, 2024, found "a framing that assigns near-exclusive agency and responsibility to Israel while diminishing Hamas’s role in sustaining the conflict."